mikebway/knative-poc/docs/svc-graphql.md

 # Deploy and start the container as a service
 makde deploy

+# Update the Istio ingress gateway to add the /graphql path to the authtest application
+kubectl apply -f virtual-service.yaml
 ```

 ## Build and manage the ~~hard~~ expert way